m-99/lec02/README.md

 * __method body__ - code between the curly braces
   * This code will be executed if the method is called.

 To call this method from within the same class, just write the method name and provide the parameters necessary.
-Here we're storing the result in a `double` named `temperatureCelsius`:
+Here we're storing the result of calling `fahrenheitToCelsius` with the parameter `temperatureFahrenheit` set to `32.0` in a `double` named `temperatureCelsius`:
 ```java
 double temperatureCelsius = fahrenheitToCelsius(32.0); // 0.0
 ```